arshaali/arshaali.github.io/pages/about.md

 ### About Me

-I am a robotics graduate student at the [University of Michigan](https://umich.edu/).
+I defended my PhD in robotics at the [University of Michigan](https://umich.edu/) in March 2025.
+I am now seeking a full-time engineering role.

 ---